mvaganov/CmdLineAsteroids/notes.md

 `voice`
 I'll be using C sharp as the programming language.
 I assume you already have a C sharp runtime, compiler, and IDE installed.
-I also assume you know the basics of how to program command line applications in C sharp, including object oriented programming basics.
+I also assume you know the basics of how to program command line applications in C sharp, including Object Oriented Programming basics.
 You can still follow along without that knowledge, but I recommend you start with that foundation.

 `scene`
 montage of Unity

 `voice`
-The Unity Game Engine is a notable reason I chose to do this in the C sharp language.
+The very popular Unity Game Engine is a notable reason I chose to do this in the C sharp language.
-This tutorial should also give new game developers some insight into how a game engine like Unity works.
+This tutorial should also give new game developers some insight into how a game engine work, which will help you understand how Unity works to some degree too.

 //I also assume you are using LLMs to help you write code.
 Importantly:
 //  I assume you're aware of the intellectual hazard of relying on AI while programming.
 AI helps you **do**, not **learn**.